Great Famine (Ireland): Eviction

 One such landlord reprisal occurred in West Roscommon.
 The "notorious" Major Denis Mahon enforced thousands of his tenants into eviction before the end of 1847, with an estimated 60 per cent decline in population in some parishes.
 He was shot dead in that year.
 In East Roscommon, "where conditions were more benign", the estimated decline in population was under 10 percent.

 Lord Clarendon, alarmed at the number of landlords being shot and that this might mean rebellion, asked for special powers.
 Lord John Russell was not sympathetic to this appeal.
-Lord Clarendon believed that the landlords themselves were mostly responsible for the tragedy in the first place, saying that "It is quite true that landlords in England would not like to be shot like hares and partridges ... but neither does any landlord in England turn out fifty persons at once and burn their houses over their heads, giving them no provision for the future."
+Lord Clarendon believed that landlords themselves were mostly responsible for the tragedy in the first place, saying, "It is quite true that landlords in England would not like to be shot like hares and partridges ... but neither does any landlord in England turn out fifty persons at once and burn their houses over their heads, giving them no provision for the future."
 The Crime and Outrage Act was passed in December 1847 as a compromise, and additional troops were sent to Ireland.

 The "Gregory clause", described by Donnelly as a "vicious amendment to the Irish poor law", had been a successful Tory amendment to the Whig poor-relief bill which became law in early June 1847, where its potential as an estate-clearing device was widely recognised in parliament, although not in advance.
 At first, the poor law commissioners and inspectors viewed the clause as a valuable instrument for a more cost-effective administration of public relief, but the drawbacks soon became apparent, even from an administrative perspective.
 They would soon view them as little more than murderous from a humanitarian perspective.
 According to Donnelly, it became obvious that the quarter-acre clause was "indirectly a death-dealing instrument".